Whitepaper 'FinOps and cost management for Kubernetes'

 How to optimize IT costs in Kubernetes infrastructure

-A promising idea to use a Kubernetes container infrastructure for your business is currently gaining momentum.
-And in case of using K8s, you are most likely to face a question of how to manage expenses in clouds or in an on-premise infrastructure to prevent budget overspending but possess a better performance at the same time.
+A promising idea to use a Kubernetes container infrastructure for your business is gaining momentum.
+In the case of using K8s, you are most likely to face the question of managing expenses in clouds or an on-premise infrastructure to prevent budget overspending but possess a better performance simultaneously.

 How to optimize IT costs in a Kubernetes infrastructure